pedalpete/it/readme.md

 ### Interacting with i2c
-i2c can be a bit special, and I found it really complicated to understand at first.
 There are a few things that need to happen to interact with an i2c component.

 1) the component 'might' need to be initialized